How to Pass the Watson-Glaser Critical Thinking Test

 What Is the Watson-Glaser Test?

-- Recognition of Assumptions – identifying hidden assumptions
+- Recognition of Assumptions – Identify hidden assumptions within arguments.

-- Deduction – determining if conclusions necessarily follow
+- Deduction – Assess whether conclusions necessarily follow from premises.

-- Evaluation of Arguments – deciding if an argument is strong or weak
+- Evaluation of Arguments – Differentiate between strong and weak arguments.

 How to Prepare for the Watson-Glaser Test